 Talk realistically with your parent about the time you spend caring for your children and financial responsibilities.
 Likewise, talk with your children about how their lives will be affected by the growing needs of your parent.
 A family that understands the issues can accommodate the varying needs of each individual family member.
 Above all, use this time to assure your parent and your child of your love and commitment to their continued well-being.

 Set Realistic Goals

 Understanding that there are only 24 hours in every day is essential.
 Make a list of the things that are necessary each day — your work schedule, the needs of your parents, the needs of your children and spouse, and your own needs.
 Delegate responsibility when you can.
 If your spouse cannot share in the physical care of your parent, can they take one of your other duties instead?

 For instance, can your spouse oversee your child's homework and prepare a meal when you are helping your parent?
 Consider shifting some age-appropriate tasks to your children.
 Can they handle the laundry?
 Or perform simple tasks, like dusting and vacuuming your home?
 Including everyone in this way helps meet the needs and also engender a sense of family togetherness during a difficult time.

 Life is stressful!
 When the myriad of responsibilities of the Sandwich Generation are added in, it can seem like too much.
 Being prepared and doing what you can to eliminate stress will help decrease your burden.

 If you are dealing with responsibilities in the sandwich generation, learn how Caring Senior Service can help!
-We can help provide care for your senior, please contact us.
+We can help provide care for your senior, please contact your local Caring office.